wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-hybrid-deployments/includes/6-troubleshoot-mailbox-replication-service.md

 When an organization moves mailboxes or public folders, the back-end process that handles the data move is the Mailbox Replication Service (MRS).
 MRS also handles importing and exporting of .PST files.
 Organizations typically troubleshoot MRS when they have issues moving mailboxes or public folders.
-They may also troubleshoot MRS when move performance is poor.<br>
+They may also troubleshoot MRS when move performance is poor.

 The default MRS settings are sufficient for most organizations.
 The default settings enable Exchange Server to lower the priority for mailbox and public folder moves, mostly when the server is under heavy load from other activities.
 In some cases, MRS can stop all current mailbox and public folder moves until the server has adequate resources to handle the moves.